kajalgupta/Translation-Server/README.md

 # Further Improvements
 - Can use redis with MySQL, or with a nosql database like mongodb would be a good choice for  faster response time
-- Here the translation is done sentence by sentence, if it could be converted from word to word then many of the translations would be saved
+- Here the translation is done sentence by sentence, if it could be converted to 'word to word' then many of the translations would be saved.